 This thesis presents a new approach, based on human visual perception, for detecting and recognising traffic signs under different viewing conditions.
 Traffic sign recognition is an important issue within any driver support system as it is fundamental to traffic safety and increases the drivers' awareness of situations and possible decisions that are ahead.
 All traffic signs possess similar visual characteristics, they are often the same size, shape and colour.
 However shapes may be distorted when viewed from different viewing angles and colours are affected by overall luminosity and the presence of shadows.
 Human vision can identify traffic signs correctly by ignoring this variance of colours and shapes.
 Consequently traffic sign recognition based on human visual perception has been researched during this project.
 In this approach two human vision models are adopted to solve the problems above: Colour Appearance Model (CIECAM97s) and Behavioural Model of Vision (BMV).
 Colour Appearance Model (CIECAM97s) is used to segment potential traffic signs from the image background under different weather conditions.
 Behavioural Model of Vision (BMV) is used to recognize the potential traffic signs.

 |Item Type:||Thesis (PhD)|

 |Additional Information:||A Doctoral Thesis submitted in partial fulfilment of the requirement for the award of Doctor of Philosophy from Middlesex University.|

-|Deposited On:||23 Sep 2010 14:25|
+|Date Deposited:||23 Sep 2010 14:25|